opensearch-project/documentation-website/_security-analytics/api-tools/threat-intel/threat-intel-source.md

 ### Request fields

-You can specify the following fields when creating a threat intel source.
+The following fields are used to create a threat intelligence source.

 ### Request Fields